-Students who successfully complete the AP English Literature and Composition curriculum will be competent in these skills:
+Students who successfully complete the AP English Literature and Composition curriculum will be

 Skills Categories

 - 1. Explain the function of character. - 2.
 Explain the function of setting. - 3.
 Explain the function of plot and structure. - 4.
 Explain the function of the narrator or speaker. - 5.
 Explain the function of word choice, imagery, and symbols. - 6.
 Explain the function of comparison. - 7.
 Explain how literary elements create themes and meaning within a text.